ticklingthedata/Python/README.md

 # QA-Automation

-A collection of samples of my work using Python and Gauge framework to automate testing.
+A collection of samples of my work using Python.

 ## License